snowdj/beautiful-jekyll/index.md

 Aside from all the standard UBC policies and guidelines, here are some additional items:

-- Do not post offensive or disrespectful content on Piazza or GitHub.
+- Do not post offensive or disrespectful content on or GitHub.
 - If you plan to engage in non-CPSC-340-related activity in lecture (Facebook, YouTube, chatting with friends, etc), please sit in the last two rows of the room to avoid distracting your classmates.
 - If you have a problem or complaint, let me know immediately.
 Maybe we can fix it!
 - Do not distribute any course materials (slides, homework assignments, solutions, notes, etc.) without permission.